Soham-bit10/myfirstgit/README.md

 # myfirstgit
-This is My FIRST FOLDER
+This is My FIRST git FOLDER